 In 2010 and 2014 candidate news mentions were gathered using Google News.
-For the 2018 election, we are gathering the news directly from the following local news sources: APTN Manitoba, CBC Manitoba, Chris D, CTV, Global News, Ici Radio Canada, La Liberte, The Manitoban, The Projector, The Uniter, Winnipeg Free Press, Winnipeg Sun, and the Canstar Community News Papers.
+For the 2018 and 2022 elections, we gather the news directly from the following local news sources: APTN Manitoba, CBC Manitoba, Chris D, CTV, Global News, Ici Radio Canada, La Liberte, The Manitoban, The Projector, The Uniter, Winnipeg Free Press, Winnipeg Sun, and the Canstar Community News Papers.

 In order to treat all candidates equally, our news gathering is an automated process and we will not manually add news stories to a ward or candidate page; this prevents us from introducing subjective judgement calls.
 We will only remove news articles in cases where the candidate is mistaken for another person with the same name.

 For the 2022 election period we will display candidate news articles published after May 1st 2022.

 How do you decide what candidate information to list?

 Detailed policies were determined (outlined below) to ensure that the candidate information is correct and is retrieved and updated in a consistent manner.